giovanni.ciatto@unibo.it

 - differentia: entities have an explicit identity, value objects are interchangeable

-Numbered seats entities
+Numbered seats $\rightarrow$ entities

-otherwise value objects
+otherwise $\rightarrow$ value objects

 equals()